 2. Take an honest look at your current situation and capabilities: Before attempting to achieve a dream, we need to take an honest assessment of where we are right now in our present circumstances and we also need to evaluate our inventory of our skills, capabilities, experience and resources.
 For example, if your goal is to become an astronaut for NASA but you’re currently working as an accountant, you have to acknowledge where we are so that we can map out what we need to do to reach our desired destination.
 If we refuse to face the reality of our current situation, we’re setting ourselves up for disappointment and failure.

-3. Manage your emotional health: The road to success requires emotional maturity and resilience.
+3. Manage your emotions: The road to success requires resilience.
 We need to be strong enough to deal with all the criticism, haters, obstacles and failure that come with the territory of playing a bigger game in life.
 The reason why some experts recommend playing it safe is because of the potentially detrimental psychological impact of dealing with unmet expectations, but if we can consciously work towards building our inner strength and a character that can withstand the storms and leap over hurdles, we’ll have what it takes to attain our vision.

 Just like a paraglider, we have to be willing to step over the edge of a cliff before taking flight.
-We need to have faith that the winds will carry us high enough so that we can fly over majestic vistas.
-Build the sturdiest wings so that you can soar high and enjoy the ride while your at it!
+We need to have faith that the winds will carry us high enough to fly over majestic vistas.
+Build the sturdiest wings so that you can soar high and enjoy the ride.